 This new version of La Tragédie de Salomé, which was dedicated by Schmitt to Igor Stravinsky, received its premiere performance in 1911 as a symphonic suite, played by the Concerts Colonne Orchestra conducted by the composer-conductor Gabriel Pierné.

-The premiere was soon followed by ballet stagings in 1912 (with Nathalie Trouhanova), by the Ballets-Russes (Tamara Karsavina) in 1913, and in 1919 (Ida Rubinstein).
+The premiere was soon followed by a ballet staging in 1912 (with Nathalie Trouhanova), a Ballets-Russes production in 1913 (Tamara Karsavina), and another staging in 1919 (Ida Rubinstein).

 Over the ensuing decades, the ballet was revived in Paris and premiered in other European cities up to the mid-1950s.
-But since the 1970s, to the best of my knowledge it has been presented on the stage in only four countries: Italy in 1973; Germany in 1994-95; plus Russia and Italy in 2013 (the latter two by the Mariinsky Ballet).
+But since the 1970s, to the best of my knowledge it has been presented on the stage in only three countries: Italy in 1973; Germany in 1994-95; plus Russia and Italy in 2013 (the latter two by the Mariinsky Ballet).

 As for the concert suite, its success has been much greater.
 The music took hold in the concert hall — and not merely in France.
 It was first presented outside the country in 1913 (at the Concertgebouw in Amsterdam).
 And today, more than a century after its initial appearance, it’s safe to contend that the music has never been so recognized or oft-performed as it is now.

 If you ask most any musician who has performed Schmitt’s Salomé, likely you’ll get an earful of complaints that the music is very challenging to master.
 As the French conductor Fabien Gabel has noted:

 “Always when I program Florent Schmitt, the musicians are freaking out.
 Their first reaction is to say, ‘It’s so complicated!
 We don’t know where it goes!’
 I think success with Schmitt is a matter of preparation, and the musicians are extremely well-prepared because they know the music is challenging to play.”